-Whether your business is brand new or been around for years, customer reviews are a key to business growth, so pay attention!
+Whether your business is brand new or has been around for years, customer reviews are key to business growth, so pay attention!

 Google offers up endless stats on the importance of customer reviews—